Shingles (Herpes Zoster)—Child Care and Schools

 • The child is unable to participate and staff members determine they cannot care for the child without compromising their ability to care for the health and safety of the other children in the group.

-• The child meets other exclusion criteria (see Conditions Requiring Temporary Exclusion in Chapter 4).
+• The child meets other exclusion criteria (see Conditions Requiring Temporary Exclusion in Chapter 4 of Managing Infectious Diseases in Child Care and Schools: A Quick Reference Guide, 7th Edition ).

-• When the child is able to participate and staff members determine they can care for the child without compromising their ability to care for the health and safety of the other children in the group
+• When exclusion criteria are resolved, the child is able to participate, and staff members determine they can care for the child without compromising their ability to care for the health and safety of the other children in the group

 Powered by RemedyConnect.
 Please read our disclaimer.